martenpalsson/cpp_test/README.md

 # cpp test
-A test for building a C++ program in a docker container and outputting the resulting binary
+A test for building a windows compatible C++ program in a docker container and outputting the resulting binary

 # Build container